apache/kylin/readme/prerequisites.md

 >
 > ​	`IAM` role must have the access  which contains `AmazonEC2RoleforSSM` , `AmazonSSMFullAccess` and `AmazonSSMManagedInstanceCore`.
 >
 > ​	This `IAM` Role will be used to initialize every ec2 instances which are for creating an kylin4 cluster on aws.
-And it will configure in `Initilize Env of Local Mac` part.
+And it will configure in `Initilize Env of Local Machine` part.

 #### II.
 Create a `User`